robbiesri/HugoBlog/content/post/hugo-for-natives.md

   [host mine on GitHub][rs-gh-hugo] because why not?

-You should create your site container repo, add your theme as a submodule, and add your GitHub Pages repo as a submodule as well!
+You should create your site container repo, add your theme as a submodule, and add your GitHub Pages repo as a submodule as well.
 There is a _trick_ with the Pages submodule: you want to clone it into a folder called `public` because that's the default folder that Hugo will generate the static site into.
 You can actually choose the folder name, but I just used the default (as suggested by